Basavaraja-MS/auttocommit/README.md

 * For running background use 'exec' or write background sckip
 * Create a function which checks all prerequisites things if not found do the above chages with user permission
+* Create the debug log case
+* Impliment try and catch scenario for robust functioning of script
+* Start and Kill option wraper